Dylan-Speight/definitely_not_etsy/README.md

 ## Design Documentation
 ### Design Process
-    Design choices // Accessability // Usability // Performance // Challenges (Should have utilised something like bootstrap/bulma - made reused all own elements and used significantly more time that would have + result wasn't as nice since no time to really refine it)
+    Design choices // Accessability // Usability // Performance // Challenges (Should have utilised something like bootstrap/bulma - made reused all own elements and used significantly more time that would have + result wasn't as nice since no time to really refine it > Some user stories a bit limited in scope, didn't really take into account what it meant in rails to view store products - should have been view store, THEN view products in store, THEN add products to store)

 ### Workflow Diagram of the User Journey/s